BruskaTech/UnityEPL/Documentation/articles/FAQ.md

         }
         ```

     - Or you need to make sure that there is a configs folder defined on your Desktop (when running from the Unity Editor).
-Just copy the [configs folder](https://github.com/BruskaTech/UnityEPL/tree/main/configs) from the UnityEPL repo to your Desktop and anywhere that the executable is located.
+Just copy the [configs folder](https://github.com/BruskaTech/PsyForge/tree/main/configs) from the PsyForge repo to your Desktop and anywhere that the executable is located.

 1. ### Microphone class is used but Microphone Usage Description is empty in Player Settings